FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 So if that's not enough to convince people that Iran is a threat, I don't know what is.

-Uh and there whenever there is reporting, let me try to answer your question this way.
+And whenever there is reporting, let me try to answer your question this way.

-Whenever there is reporting uh about any of those protectees, uh we share the information in a variety of ways, working with the intelligence community, working with whoever is the protective service with responsibility for that individual, and we do it in a timely way using the the duty to warn process that was just referred to.
+Whenever there is reporting about any of those protectees, we share the information in a variety of ways, working with the intelligence community, working with whoever is the protective service with responsibility for that individual.

 Thank you.

-Gentleman from Wisconsin is recognized.
+The gentleman from Wisconsin is recognized.

-Director Raid, thanks for being here.
+Director Ray, thanks for being here.

 Can you just kind of cover that again?

-So the FBI uh is not responsible for, it's never really been part of our mandate or mission for the physical security of venues of specific protectees or anything like that.
+So the FBI is not responsible for, it's never really been part of our mandate or mission for the physical security of venues of specific protectees or anything like that.

-Uh we are a law enforcement and intelligence agency, and so if you think about it this way, we're the Federal Bureau of Investigation, we're not the Federal Bureau of Security.
+And so if you think about it this way, we're the Federal Bureau of Investigation.

 You might say, well, what's the difference?